lhorrell99/FuturesPrototype/README.md

 # FuturesPrototype
-Proof of concept for DE3 Futures 2021 DLT project
+Proof of concept for DE3 Futures 2021 DLT project.
-A 2-minute explanation of the project : https://youtu.be/tBxpfw7ndc4
+Watch our 2-minute explanation of the project : https://youtu.be/tBxpfw7ndc4

 This QR code is part of a proof of concept for a retail-facing API for our system.
 It represents a food item such as an apple.
 Scanning it automatically adds the item to a distributed ledger.
 Scan it to see what we've created!